swcarpentry/DEPRECATED-bc/lessons/swc-git/tutorial.md

 For now,
 we'll use the 'http' identifier, since it requires the least setup.
-Copy that string,
-then go into the local `planets` repository and run this command:
+Copy that string from the browser, go into the local `planets` repository, and run this command:

 ```